rdatkinson/password-generator/README.md

 # password-generator

 ## Description
 This project is a random password generator, that allows the end user to generate a random, secure password that includes uppercase, lowercase, numeric and special characters, that has to be a minimum of 8 characters but no more than 128 characters.
+You can access the app using this link: https://rdatkinson.github.io/password-generator/

 ## Installation
 N/A